MurCezary/DjangoOnDocker/README.md

 # GeoDjango
-This setup allows you to quickly set up a development environment for a Django project using Docker.
+This repository allows you to quickly set up a development environment for a Django project using Docker.
 The stack includes:
 - Django (backend)
 - PostgreSQL (database)
 - Nginx (reverse proxy)